By Charlie Doom

 All of this information was received, relayed and organized in less than 1 second and without much conscious thought on my part.

 The most interesting aspect of the scenario is that the only sensory input I received was auditory, yet I was able to figure out exactly what, from whom and where the sound was coming from.
 I got all of that information from a little piece of greasy flesh called The Ear.
-Oh, and his guitar is black.
+Oh, and his

 Take some time and think about what you’re really hearing and what is taking place the next time you’re writing a tune or even sitting in silence.
 It won’t take you long to realize how much more there is to sound than just what you’re hearing.
 After all, there’s a reason why music can stir your emotions, why an alarm makes you nervous and why the sound of a cranked Marshall fueled the conception of an entire generation.